Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 9. All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by NutriAdmin (Magosoft Ltd).
 By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://nutriadmin.com/policy) and have completed this training (https://nutriadmin.com/training).
 Please contact us if you have problems with this - diego@nutriadmin.com*

 ## 7.9 Wireless Access Use

+1. NutriAdmin production systems are not accessible directly over wireless channels.
+2. Wireless access is disabled on all production systems.
-1. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
+3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
-2. Wireless networks managed within NutriAdmin non-production facilities (offices, etc.) are secured with the following configurations:
+4. Wireless networks managed within NutriAdmin non-production facilities (offices, etc.) are secured with the following configurations:
    * All data in transit over wireless is encrypted using WPA2 encryption;
    * Passwords are rotated on a regular basis, presently bi-annually.
 This process is managed by the NutriAdmin Security Officer.